 Masami Sakakibara, better known in the US as Tenkara no Oni, is best known for his tenkara casting.
 He does make it look effortless.
 He is not quite so well known for his flies, but some of his flies are as outstanding as his casting ability.
 When I met him in Japan he surprised me by tying a size 4 sakasa kebari - and then he proceeded to tie one in a size 2.
 Even more surprising, he claimed that he used flies of that size in the stream we had just fished that day.
 As is apparently the case for most of Japan's more accessible streams, the fish there were generally 7-9" - I didn't see a larger fish on my entire trip.
 I was a bit skeptical that size 2 flies would be effective for trout of that size.

-In the Tying Tenkara Flies DVD, I demonstrated tying a fly that I had modeled after Tenkara no Oni's large kebari.
+In the Tying Tenkara Flies DVD (no longer available), I demonstrated tying a fly that I had modeled after Tenkara no Oni's large kebari.
 I have to 'fess up and say I chickened out.
 I didn't tie it on a size 2 hook.
 I just couldn't bring myself to buy hooks larger than a size 6 (1X long shank - which gives the profile of a size 4, but still).

 Big Kebari tied on size 6 Daiichi 1560.
 Moorit-Shaela yarn and partridge hackle.